 Yefio launched our 15-foot pontoon raft as air temperatures began

-to climb out of the 40's and Larry began his challenge of the 15-knot wind, the whitewater and the trout.
-His fly soon fooled a battling
+to climb out of the 40's and I began my challenge of the 15-knot wind, the whitewater and the trout.
+My fly soon fooled a battling

 trout of about 3 ½ pounds and we quickly took a few photos of the angler, guide and fish with the backdrop of the snow-capped volcano.
-Five minutes later, Larry landed another slightly smaller
+Five minutes later, I landed another slightly smaller

 rainbow.
 In the following hour, we drifted through rapids and pools surrounded by scenic canyon walls and mountain peaks.

-From the raft's bow casting platform, Larry landed and released another three rainbows from the glacier-blue, snow-runoff waters of the Petrohue.
+From the raft's bow casting platform, I landed and released another three rainbows from the glacier-blue, snow-runoff waters of the Petrohue.
 A hatch occurred on one bend and

 several trout rose to the occasion.
-One mistook Larry's fly for the real thing.
+One mistook my fly for the real thing.
 In another area, five fat rainbows

-come to the surface to feed in a deep, fast-flowing pool and raced for Larry's presentation.
-He battled one for five minutes before it escaped and
+come to the surface to feed in a deep, fast-flowing pool and raced for my presentation.
+I battled one for five minutes before it escaped and

-tossed his fly back to the same spot and hooked up with another.
+tossed my fly back to the same spot and hooked up with another.

 Best Timing For Maximizing The Catch

 We were a little late starting that morning for the best wet fly and

 streamer action.
 We were told. the early 7 am to 11 am time period has less wind and more feeding action in the 48 degree waters.
 Browns up to

 5 pounds are a good possibility then and many daylong float trips include an aggregate per person catch of 25 or so rainbow and brown trout.
 Four

 Petrohue, Puelo and Maullin, and Lago Todos Los Santos.

 The November/December and March/April time periods are reportedly best for visiting fly fishermen who mostly come from the U.S. Fishing in

 the warmest summer months (January and February) can also be excellent, and water temperatures are slightly warmer, reaching 54 degrees on some

 stretches.
 Loaner equipment is available but most week-long anglers bring their own gear and flies.
 Rods of 6 and 7 weight and floating and sinking fly lines are the norm for these waters.

 After a scrumptious lodge lunch of Chilean wine (from their

 wine cellar selection of 200), appetizer, conger eel and salmon laced "baskets" stuffed with crab meat, and topped off with creme brulee for dessert, we had time for a quick

 visit to the magnificent Petrohue Falls before returning through the picturesque countryside back to the ship.
 A series

 of catwalks and stone steps take visitors to the edges of the falls adjacent a backdrop of mountain cliffs, massive boulders, roaring rapids and plunging falls.
 Several of the Royal

 Princess shore excursions include a visit here, and it is perhaps the main scenic highlight of most cruise ship passengers.